-In the hotel lobby, each day, Augustino unfolds two tables.
+In the hotel lobby, each day, this artist/craftsman unfolds two tables.

 These little bowls are finely detailed.

 The one I purchase has turtles swimming on the inside.
 Any of these will look good on a coffee table and put conversation in motion.
 They make a good place for rubber bands, hard sweet peppermint candies, wandering coins.

 An ancient God, playing flute, dances around the inside of another finished bowl.

-Whether Augustino’s muse is Gods, or money, is a question only he can answer?
+Whether his muse is Gods, or money, is a question only he can answer?

-On the walls of his home he might have spectacular canvases of Incan jungles, ancient costumes, and wild untamed animals.
+On the walls of his home he might have spectacular canvases of Incan jungles, ancient costumes, and wild untamed animals, or reproductions of Diego Rivera’s murals, posters of soccer stars, or photos of his wife, children and grandchildren.

-Modern life takes the spirit right out of you, if you aren’t vigilant.
+Modern life can take the spirit right out of you, if you aren’t vigilant.